 While your home could have good bones and be in great shape, the level and quality of the updates add the sizzle you need to compel buyers to buy.

-The updates you have done or do to your home to get it listed is totally in your control.
+The updates you have done or do to your home to get it listed are totally in your control.
 You can do the updates or adjust your price accordingly.

 Home Staging and Decor